 It’s natural to think that no one will care about your billing as much as an in-house employee, but specialized expertise often matters more.
 Neurology billing is notoriously difficult, with codes and regulations that change constantly.
 A dedicated billing company brings a deeper understanding of the complexities that a generalist on your staff might miss.
 These teams live and breathe neurology billing every day.
 They are committed to staying on top of the latest updates to ensure compliance and maximize your reimbursements.
 Instead of relying on one or two people to handle everything, you gain an entire team of certified experts focused on getting you paid correctly and on time.

-Let AMS Solutions Simplify Your Neurodiagnostic Billing
+How We Simplify Your Neurodiagnostic Billing

 Managing the billing for neurodiagnostic procedures can feel like a full-time job in itself.
 The intricate codes, strict documentation requirements, and high denial rates can pull your focus away from what truly matters—your patients.
 At AMS Solutions, we get it.
 We specialize in handling the complexities of neurology billing so you don’t have to.
 Our team is dedicated to ensuring you get paid accurately and on time for the critical services you provide, letting you return your attention to patient care.

-Our Expertise in Neurology Billing
+Our Specialized Expertise in Neurology Billing

 Neurology billing isn’t like other specialties.
 It involves a unique set of codes for complex procedures like sleep studies, EMGs, and EEGs.
 Without a deep understanding of these nuances, it’s easy for claims to be coded incorrectly, leading to denials and lost revenue.
 Our team has the specialized knowledge required to manage these intricate codes with precision.
 We ensure that every claim accurately reflects the services you’ve provided, helping you secure the full reimbursement you deserve.
 With our expert billing services, you can trust that your claims are in capable hands.

-Integrated Solutions for Your Practice
+Custom Solutions for Your Neurology Practice

 We believe in a comprehensive approach.
 Our service covers the entire revenue cycle, from the moment a patient checks in until the final payment is received.
 We handle everything—patient registration, insurance verification, claim submission, and diligent follow-up on any rejections or denials.
 Many neurology practices find immense value in outsourcing their billing because it frees up their internal team to focus on clinical duties.
 By partnering with us, you’re not just handing off a task; you’re gaining an integrated solution designed to streamline your operations and strengthen your practice’s financial health.